v25.2 Release notes

 Support for PARTITION BY

 Starting in v25.2, self-managed Materialize adds support for a new PARTITION BY option for materialized views and tables.
-PARTITION BY allows you to control how Materializes interally groups and stores your data.
+PARTITION BY allows you to control how Materializes internally groups and stores your data.
 This can lead to dramatically faster query performance and rehydration times for certain workloads.

-For details, see Partioning and filter pushdown.
+For details, see Partitioning and filter pushdown.

 Console Improvements